eciggaar/chatbot-lab/README.md

   Turn on the headlights
 ```

-Finally, click **Create** at the top right to complete the intent creation.
+Finally, click **Done** at the top right to complete the intent creation.
 You now defined an additional intent `#turn_on` with example utterances.
 These examples help train Watson to recognize the intents in the user's input.

 ## Step 4: Adding entities
 An entity definition includes a set of entity _values_ that can be used to trigger different responses.
 Each entity value can have multiple _synonyms_, which define different ways that the same value might be specified in the user's input.